-When Nigerian singer Peter Okoye posted casually on X that “Enjoyment wan k!ll me for Abuja,” it looked like a normal moment of celebrity life.
-But one follower pushed back, asking why he seemed relaxed while so many things were going wrong in Nigeria.
-His answer was simple: he had already played his part, from supporting the EndSARS protests to speaking during the last election cycle, and now he was choosing to focus on his family and personal life.
+Peter Okoye recently sparked conversation online after posting on X that “Enjoyment wan k!ll me for Abuja,” a casual message that looked like a normal celebrity moment.
+But the post quickly drew attention when a follower questioned why he seemed relaxed while Nigeria faces serious economic and political challenges.
+In response, Okoye explained that he had already spoken up in the past, including during the EndSARS protests and the last election period, adding that he now wants to focus on his family and personal life.

 In the background of this small online exchange sits a lingering question: Who should really be carrying the responsibility for a nation’s voice?